 How to Make Pork Lettuce Wraps

 - Add all of the sauce ingredients to a small bowl, whisk well then set aside.

 - Heat olive oil in a large skillet or wok then cook the ground pork until no pink remains.

 - Add the veggies and cook until soft then stir in the sauce, turn the heat to low and simmer for 5-8 minutes to thicken the sauce and develop the flavor.

-- Serve the filling in lettuce wraps and top with scallions, cilantro and crushed peanuts.
+- Spoon the pork mixture into lettuce wraps, then garnish with scallions, cilantro and crushed peanuts.

 Our very favorite lettuce to use is butter lettuce.
 It's crisp and has the perfect circular shape to hold all the filling.
 I like to double up the lettuce to make sure it doesn't break when you're eating it.